-Siemens Nederland N.V. is a wholly owned subsidiary of Siemens International Holding B.V., with its registered office in The Hague, and forms part of the fiscal unity headed by Siemens International Holding B.V.
+Siemens Nederland N.V. is a wholly owned subsidiary of Siemens International Holding B.V., ultimately owned by parent company Siemens AG, with its registered office in The Hague and forms part of the fiscal unity headed by Siemens International Holding B.V.
 All parties in this fiscal unity share joint and several liability with respect to Dutch Corporate Income Tax.
 The Company also forms a tax group with its parent company for value added tax (VAT).
 Siemens International Holding B.V. is indirectly a wholly owned subsidiary of Siemens AG, with its head offices in Berlin and Munich.
 The Management Board of Siemens Nederland N.V. consists of two members: Dirk De Bilde (CEO) appointed as per March 2020 and Daniel Kusch (CFO) appointed as per April 2020.